Headlights (Eminem song): Music video

 The music video was filmed in Detroit, Michigan on April 5, 2014, and directed by Academy Award winning film director Spike Lee.
 It was released on May 11, 2014, Mother's Day in the United States.
-The video takes a non-chronological look at the turbulent relationship from his mother's perspective.
-This music video, running at 4 minutes and 10 seconds, uses the shortened version, in which Ruess' first chorus before Eminem's first verse, and the bridge (containing the lines from both Eminem and Ruess) before the end of its album version, are omitted.
+The video takes a non-chronological look at the turbulent relationship from his mother's first-person perspective.
+This music video, running at 4 minutes and 10 seconds, uses the shortened version, in which Ruess' first chorus before Eminem's first verse, and the third verse (which is majorly sung by Ruess) before the end of its album version, are omitted.